Ocean cruising in Thailand

 Get some street food

 There’s no denying Thailand has one of the best cuisines in the world, and the country absolutely kills it when it comes to street food.
 Pretty much every touristy port will have a market or street with food vendors, and the top places to hit up are Chinatown in Bangkok and the Phuket Indy Night Market.
-Top dishes include pad Thai, som tam (spicy papaya salad), Panang Thai curry and pad see wiw – meaty, rich noodles
+Top dishes to indulge in on your Thailand cruise include pad Thai, som tam (spicy papaya salad), Panang Thai curry and pad see wiw – meaty, rich noodles.

 Tick off temples